 - Treasurer, Alabama Service Providers Association (2018-present)

-Chris has also been asked to speak at meetings of the Alabama House of Representatives and Senate Committees in Montgomery on the effects of pending and passed legislation on the IDD community.
-He has been called upon by The Center for Medicaid Services (CMS) and The Association for Community Living (ACL) to comment directly on the state of Alabama’s Medicaid Programming and Home and Community Based Transition Plan.
+Stewart has presented to the Alabama House of Representatives and Senate committees on the effects of pending and passed legislation on the IDD community.
+He has also been called upon by The Center for Medicaid Services (CMS) and The Association for Community Living (ACL) to comment directly on Alabama’s Medicaid Programming and Home and Community Based Transition Plan.

-Prior to his career at The Arc, Chris worked for New South Federal Savings Bank, and Jackson Thornton & Company.
-He lives in Shelby County with his wife and two children.
+Stewart holds CPA and CGMA certifications and graduated from Troy University.
+Prior to his career at The Arc, he worked in banking and public accounting.
+He resides in Birmingham with his wife and two children.